 The most recent films in the Star Wars universe were anchored by heroines: both Rey and Jyn Erso were independent, mission-driven and strong.
 They’re Force-sensitive, fight fiercely, know how to fly a Corellian freighter and use blasters.
 And they didn’t need a man to direct or love them.
 (Don’t you dare hold Rey’s hand while you’re running, Finn.)

-In the Lego Batman Movie, Barbara Gordon succeeds her father as commissioner of Gotham City and kicks ass alongside Batman, teaching him the value of chosen family and being awesome at your job.
+In The Lego Batman Movie, Barbara Gordon succeeds her father as commissioner of Gotham City and kicks ass alongside Batman, teaching him the value of chosen family and being awesome at your job.
 (She graduated from the Harvard School for Police, so be very impressed.)
-Moana – already on a path ascending to leadership of her tribe – sought out Maui because the legend told her she had to (and learned what she could from him), but in the end – aided by the spirit of her grandmother – it was she, Moana, who would save the world.
+Moana—already on a path ascending to leadership of her tribe—sought out the demi-god Maui because the legend told her she had to (and learned what she could from him).
+But in the end, aided by the spirit of her grandmother, it was Moana who would save the world.
 For a glorious moment, we had Agent Peggy Carter fighting the forces of darkness.
 And now we have Laura, a Kid Wolverine with a childhood and existence none of us would envy, but whose power is a remarkable force; and Diana, whose sworn duty it is to save humanity.

-Wonder Woman is here – a female superhero movie directed by a woman, Patty Jenkins.
+Wonder Woman is here—a female superhero movie directed by a woman, Patty Jenkins.
 And there are others on the way.
 At the end of March, we learned that Joss Whedon was close to being signed for a stand-alone Batgirl movie, news that could only have gladdened our hearts more if Joss were a woman writer/director who was somehow also still Joss Whedon.
-(We’re still in a place where we don’t usually get our diversity/equality both behind and in front of the camera.
+(We’re still in a place where we don’t typically get equality both behind and in front of the camera.
 Yet.)

 Despite the swell of women’s stories and the emergence of women as viable action heroes (or -oines) we’re not quite at “equality” yet.
-But may seeing these strong, capable, independent women on-screen inspire us all – women, men, or those who otherwise identify – to seek heroism within.
+But maybe seeing these strong, capable, independent women on-screen will inspire us all—women, men, or those who otherwise identify—to seek heroism within.
 If we be mutants, may we use our powers for good.
 If we be slayers, let us use whatever is at our disposal to aid us in our fight against evil and empower others.